def. A wannabe gardener who kills plants.

 In the morning I went outside to check on the tremendous growth that I was sure each plant had achieved overnight because I obviously have no concept of how long it takes plants to grow.
 I was greeted with 2 spearmint plants contemplating their escape and 1 that had committed suicide.

-The basil plant, on the other hand, had turned into a drama queen overnight.
-Its stems and leaves were hanging flaccidly over the sides of the pot as if too hungover from last night’s house party to stumble home.
+The basil plant, on the other hand, had turned into a drama queen overnight and was hanging its stems and leaves flaccidly over the sides of the pot as if too hungover from last night’s house party to stumble home.

 Silence of the Plants.